canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/geo_architecture-app_tier.md

   * [GeoJSON](http://geojson.org/)
   * Vector Tiles ([mbtiles](https://github.com/mapbox/mbtiles-spec), for example)

-Analytical services need to support operations that allow end users to restrict their analysis to specific areas, and perform efficiently by integrating with the data storate tier.
+Analytical services need to support operations that allow end users to restrict their analysis to specific areas, and perform efficiently by integrating with the data storage tier.

 * Query features by bounding box
 * Leverages DB level functions for analysis